w3c-ccg/traceability-interop/docs/tutorials/workflow-join/README.md

 <img src="./workflow-instance-join.png"/>

-This is an eCommerce business workflow which demonstrates joining two individual workflow into a common graph, leveraging workflow instance ids.
-A total of three organizations collaboration in this scenario.
-Two organizations (Importer and Freight Forwarder) first make individual presentations to a third org (Customs).
+This is an eCommerce business workflow which demonstrates joining two individual workflows into a common graph, leveraging workflow instance IDs.
+A total of three organizations collaborate in this scenario.
+Two organizations (_Importer_ and _Freight Forwarder_) first make individual presentations to a third org (_Customs_).
 When the correlation is realized, the workflows instances are joined with `["instance_1", "instance_2"]`.

 ## Business Focused Workflow Steps
 The product importer of record issues a Proforma Invoice (1) which is presented to Customs with instance id `["instance_1"]` well ahead of shipping (2).